iteratec/traze-docs/src/content/documentation.md

 ## Play the game

 ### Client Registration
-You have to send a request to join the game.
+You have to send a join request message to join the game.
 In return you'll get a user token that allows you to control your bike.
-The Response will later be sent to your private MQTT topic.
+In this message you can choose a ingame nick name which will be visible in the players topic.
+You also have to provide a unique MQTT client name ([MQTT Client Identifier](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Ref363033523)) in order to receive your session token on your clients own topic.
+It is important that you specify this very client name in the MQTT connect call to the broker, otherwise you will not be able to receive messages on the `traze/{instanceName}/player/{myClientName}` topic due to the brokers access control list settings.
+In order to not be subject to a MQTT deauthentication attack you should choose a client name that can not be guessed.
+UUIDs are a good solution.
-You can choose a ingame nick name which will be visible in the players topic.
+Please note that the MQTT client name is not the nick name which is being displayed ingame.

 Topic: `traze/{instanceName}/join`
 Retention: No